OluwadareLab/EmbedTAD/README.md

 ## Run EmbedTAD
 ### Parameters
 * -i or --input: nXn matrix file (Required).
-* -r or --resolution: Resolution of the nXn matrix such as 5000 for 5Kb, 10000 for 10Kb (Required).
+* -r or --resolution: resolution of the nXn matrix such as 5000 for 5Kb, 10000 for 10Kb (Required).
 * -o or --output: output file name without extension (Required).
-* -w or --worker: which version you want to use (OPTIONAL).
-Available option: CPU, GPU.
+* -w or --worker: which version you want to use (Optional).
+Available options: CPU, GPU.
 Default: GPU
-* -n or --normalization: if you want to normalize your input matrix with Gaussian Filter (OPTIONAL).
-Available option: True, False.
+* -n or --normalization: if you want to normalize your input matrix with Gaussian Filter (Optional).
+Available options: True, False.
 Default: True
-* -h or --help: show the available parameters.
+* -h or --help: print the available parameters.

 ```
 python3 embedtad.py --input input_matrix.txt --output output --resolution 10000 --worker GPU --normalization True